2022 Keighley Cougars season

 The 2022 season was the Keighley Cougars' 122nd year in the Rugby Football League (RFL).
 Since 2015 the team have competed in League One, the third tier of professional rugby league in the United Kingdom.
 In 2022 the team competed in the League One season, Challenge Cup and the 1895 Cup.

-After three early defeats in pre-season fixtures and the Challenge Cup, the Cougars went onto win all 20 league games and become only the third British team to complete a perfect season.
+After three early defeats in pre-season fixtures and the Challenge Cup, the Cougars went on to win all 20 league games and become only the third British team to complete a perfect season.